JPEG

 Does it upload my JPEG to a server?

-Is the JPEG recompressor free?
+Is this JPEG compressor free?

 Does it work on mobile?